Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Results

 \subsection{Qualitative evaluation of retrieved reports}

 As noted in \cref{sec:experiments}, automated metrics may overlook clinically important aspects of report quality.
-To complement them, we perform a qualitative evaluation with both human raters and LLM judges.
-We include the generative model \emph{MAIRA2} as a reference system and retrain four CLIP-based retrieval models (\emph{CLIP4CXR}, \emph{CXR-CLIP}, Ko and Park~\cite{bc2c}, and \emph{LLM2CLIP4CXR$_{\mathrm{MC}}$}) under identical MIMIC+CheXpert conditions for fair comparison.
-In addition, we evaluate our large-scale model, \emph{LLM2CLIP4CXR$_{\mathrm{all}}$}, trained on 1.6M pairs.
+To complement them, we performed a qualitative evaluation on 200 Open-I cases using three medical-student raters and four LLM judges.
+We included the generative model \emph{MAIRA2} as a reference system and retrained four CLIP-based retrieval models (\emph{CLIP4CXR}, \emph{CXR-CLIP}, BC2C~\cite{bc2c}, and \emph{LLM2CLIP4CXR$_{\mathrm{MC}}$}) under identical MIMIC+CheXpert conditions for fair comparison.
+We also evaluated our large-scale model, \emph{LLM2CLIP4CXR$_{\mathrm{all}}$}, trained on 1.6M pairs.

-\Cref{tab:qual_summary} shows two trends.
-First, \emph{LLM2CLIP4CXR$_{\mathrm{all}}$} ranks highest overall for both human and LLM judges, confirming that large-scale training improves clinical faithfulness of retrieved reports.
-Second, even with the same training data as baselines, \emph{LLM2CLIP4CXR$_{\mathrm{MC}}$} attains the best qualitative performance among the CLIP models and surpasses MAIRA2 in average ranking.
-This indicates that LLM-based encoders provide clear advantages for retrieval even without scaling to larger datasets.
-Overall, these findings suggest that retrieval models powered by LLM encoders can serve as a strong and controllable alternative to report generation approaches in clinical contexts.
-Full per-rater results and the detailed instructions are provided in the appendix.
+\Cref{tab:qual_summary} shows that LLM2CLIP4CXR$_{\mathrm{all}}$ achieves the best average rank among both student raters and LLM judges.
+Among models trained under the same MIMIC+CheXpert setting, \emph{LLM2CLIP4CXR$_{\mathrm{MC}}$} achieves the best qualitative performance among CLIP-based retrieval models and ranks favorably relative to MAIRA2.
+These findings suggest that LLM-based encoders improve the clinical relevance of retrieved reports while preserving the controllability of retrieval-based output.
+The thoracic radiologist's rankings on the 72-case subset are summarized in \Cref{tab:rad_subset}, alongside the corresponding student and LLM-judge rankings on the same cases.